 Step 7 Apply the final coat.
 Before placing the final coat make sure all holes and cracks have been filled, and that all dust has been collected.
 Otherwise you will get an ugly texture on the final surface.
 Remember most epoxy products have a pot life of approximately 40 minutes (or less) so only mix one bucket at a time and get to work immediately.

 Are you more of a visual learning person?
 Then watch this video here:

-Do you want to learn more about epoxies?
-Signup to our newsletter below!
+Did you want to learn more about epoxy flooring?

 Latest posts by Akis Apostolopoulos (see all)